Meanwhile, in Leyton, Leytonstone, and Wanstead,

 government took its revenge on the settlement.

 This was thier finest hourI often passed Claremont on the tube, it always looked serene, like something untouchable.
 But that day, I passed by in shock, as the road was filled with 100's of riot police, and the Crusties had taken to the rooftops.
 I guess Dolly must have taken cover, I couldnt see her aloft.
 And so the siege began.
-It took some days to extricate the heroes from Claremont, as one by one, the houses were taken, and tired crusaders took the the scaffolding, only to be picked off one by one by high flying baliffs and police using cranes and cherry pickers.
+It took some days to extricate the heroes from Claremont, as one by one, the houses were taken, and tired crusaders took the the scaffolding, only to be picked off by high flying baliffs and police using cranes and cherry pickers.
 It was an amazing last stand, and I loved it.
-The point was being made that houses and communities should not be destroyed by mobsters, at least not without a fight.
+The point was being made that houses and communities should not be threatened or destroyed, at least not without a fight.
 I was proud of those protesters, as they were led away from the site by brutal bouncers.

 This was big news for London.
 Very rarely had anywhere so central to the capital been up for attack by the roadbuilders.
 Now Londoners could see what the countryside people had suffered.
 Residents backed the protesters, and a media outcry was on.
 Why should these roadbuilders be allowed to devastate London?
 Why should lovely houses be wiped out just for some extra tarmac?

 I made my last visit one freezing night in December 1994, as crowds gathered to watch the final man atop Dolly's Tower.
 It must have been so cold, but we all kept shouting in encouragement.
 There were protesters, residents, riot police, and plenty of press.
 Occasionally our last man waved at us and his security guard audience, only his presence keeping Claremont Road intact.
+I discreetly videoed the proceedings, whilst the constabulary videoed me doing it.
+Was I an urban terrorist?

 Evidently it was a £2million operation to take him alive, and indeed they did, as the poor man could go on no more.
 He seemed quite well, considering.
 And Dolly's Tower remained for a while, lit up in the spotlights.
 Conquered, but a shining monument to the cause.
 If only it could remain like this, but I guess the dream was over.